-- We help stakeholders in developing frameworks for scaling DFS in Africa, through training, organizing events such as the Include Everyone summits, women, refugees and youth workshops and Hackathon.
+- We help stakeholders in developing frameworks for scaling DFS in Africa, through training, organizing events such as the Digital and Financial Inclusion summits, women, refugees and youth workshops and Hackathon.

-- We reach out the largest number of FinTechs in Africa, both global and indigenous and provide a leveled platform for them to showcase their innovations, to share knowledge, and we celebrate the most outstanding financial technology products through our annual Digital Impact Awards Africa project.
+- We reach out the largest number of Digital Innovation companies and FinTechs in Africa, both global and indigenous and provide a leveled platform for them to showcase their innovations, to share knowledge, and we celebrate the most outstanding financial technology products through our annual Digital Impact Awards Africa project.

 Why Include Everyone Advocacy?

-Include Everyone provides advocacy support for all stakeholders in the financial technology ecosystem.
+The Include Everyone Program is committed to providing support for all stakeholders in the financial technology ecosystem.
 Our advocacy aims are multifaceted and aimed at driving financial inclusion in Africa.

-- Through research we gather views and wishes of DFS stakeholders and consumers and ensure they are genuinely considered when policy decisions are being made.
+Secondly, we conduct research to gather the views and wishes of DFS stakeholders and consumers and ensure that they are genuinely considered when policy decisions are being made.
 We believe that it is essential to understand the needs and wants of consumers in order to create effective policies and products that truly serve their needs.

-We further promote financial technology to help in serving agricultural development, accessibility of affordable education, health services, safe water and, energy plus promoting gender equality through empowering women with financial education, reliable and secure digital financial tools.
+We also promote the use of financial technology to serve a variety of sectors, including agricultural development, accessibility of affordable education, health services, safe water, and energy.
+Additionally, we seek to promote gender equality by empowering women with financial education, reliable and secure digital financial tools.

-Our desire is to see digital innovation and digital financial services stakeholders develop and provide DFS Payment Systems that are accessible, reliable, secure, available, valuable with a clear value preposition for the poor to use DFS rather than cash or other traditional services and affordable in that users get more value in excess of cost of service but also profitable to ensure that investors in digital financial services earn sustainable margins.
+Ultimately, our goal is to see digital innovation and digital financial services stakeholders develop and provide interoperable DFS payment systems that are accessible, reliable, secure, and valuable, with a clear value proposition for the poor to use DFS rather than cash or other traditional services.
+We believe that affordable financial services will provide users with more value in excess of the cost of service, while also being profitable for investors in digital financial services, earning sustainable margins.